havenweb/haven/README.md

 [Haven](https://havenweb.org) is a simple blog application (formerly called SimpleBlog) built with Ruby on Rails, some motivating philosophies:

 * Privacy-first.
 This is for sharing with friends and family, not commercial endevors.
-If you want a blog for your company, you probably want to use Wordpress instead
+If you want a blog for your company, you probably want to use WordPress instead
 * Easy to use.
 * Low-bandwidth friendly.
 Images get downscaled to reduce page load times.
 No javascript frameworks.
 No ads or trackers.
 * Customizable.
 If you want to add custom CSS, you can do that